dhawaldhingra/LondonStockApi/README.md

 Out of scope:
 1. Buy-Sell order matching- The API does not perform any sort of order purchase and sale order matching.
 It assumes that this will be done by the brokers.
 2. Validations on stock quantity- The API does not perform any validations on the stock quantity/availability.
 It again assumes that brokers will send only valid trades.
+3. Loggging of requests - For the purpose of MVP, request logging has not been enabled.

+### High Level System Design
+The system comprises of a REST API layer that connects to an underlying database.
+The REST API is written in ASP.Net and the database has been chosen to be an Sqlite database for the sake of MVP.
+EntityFramework core is being used to connect to the database however the Sqlite DB can  be switched to any preferred database and the API should still work as long as relevant database handler is supplied in the dependency injection.
+The project also uses Swagger CodeGen and UI for testing purposes.
+In its current MVP form, there is no load balancing involved but this is something that can be implemented on a separate layer for both API as well as the DB so as to allow high volume of traffic and icnrease resillience.

 ### Built With